-The Company has in place a formal process for assessment of the effectiveness of the Board as a whole, the Board Committees and the contribution by each Director to the effectiveness of the Board.
-The NC assesses the Board's performance as a whole annually using objective and appropriate quantitative and qualitative criteria which were recommended by the NC and approved by the Board.
+Assessing the effectiveness of the Board, Board Committees and Individual Directors (Provisions 5.1 and 5.2) The Company has in place a formal process for assessment of the effectiveness of the Board as a whole, the Board Committees and the contribution by each Director to the effectiveness of the Board.

+The NC assesses the Board's performance as a whole annually using objective and appropriate quantitative and qualitative criteria and approved by the Board.
 When assessing the overall Board performance, the NC takes into consideration the feedback from individual Directors on areas relating to the Board's competencies and effectiveness.
-The results of the overall evaluation of the Board by the NC including its recommendations for improvements, if any, are presented to the Board.
+The results of the overall evaluation including its recommendations for improvements, if any, are presented to the Board.